Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-Jayesh once acquired two Harley-Davidsons by Karate-chopping a muscle car in half.
+Tom Clancy has to pay royalties to Jayesh because "The Sum of All Fears" is the name of Jayesh' autobiography.

-Updated on: [28/2/2025]
+Updated on: [1/3/2025]
 <!-- #jokeEnd -->